 Arguments in favour of those transitional periods Arguments against those transitional periods Conclusion - Avoids a market-disruptive - Reduces the short-term The cumulative impact of impact of changed on effectiveness of changes changes on interest is interest rates; aiming to improve risk significant.
 The transitional - Acknowledges that the risk sensitivity period is acceptable as it is quite of insurance run (i.e. - Means that in the short short (if the new Directive enters consumers rushing to term, the risk is not into application in 2026, this withdraw their savings from appropriately captured means only six years of life policies) is significantly and this can affect "transition).
-In addition, as lower than that of "bank run" policyholder protection average insurers' capital and that the low-yield risk - There may be side effects resources currently remain will only materialise (and therefore has to be addressed) over the long-term The limited short-term impact will avoid any impediment to EU insurers' competitiveness as during the transitional period, the framework does not provide all largely above the regulatory requirements, they still have sufficient buffers to weather interest rate risks at this stage.
-Therefore, transitional measures are included in the preferred Option --- --- --
+In addition, as lower than that of "bank run" policyholder protection average insurers' capital and that the low-yield risk - There may be side effects resources currently remain will only materialise (and on financial stability risks largely above the regulatory as during the transitional period, the framework does not provide all necessary disincentives to excessive risk taking requirements, they still have sufficient buffers to weather interest rate risks at this stage.